iririsgoo/Instagram-Sentiment-Analysis/README.md

   '''
   nchar(tweets$text)
   '''
 > Posts Length in words
 > Posts Length in sentences
 > Posts Length in characters

-2. Screaming and !!!! time, and for what？
+2. Screaming and Exclamation mark, and for what？

 3. Most Common Words (Gratitude is the attitude!)